mbarsbey/mbarsbey.github.io/_posts/2014-3-3-Hello-World.md

 ---

 I am a computer engineering PhD student with a focus on probabilistic machine learning.
 My research areas comprise of **causal inference, model selection, and latent variable modeling**.

-My advisor is Prof. A. Taylan Cemgil of Bogazici University, Istanbul.
+My advisor is Prof. **A. Taylan Cemgil** of Bogazici University, Istanbul.
 I have industry experience as a data scientist in time series analysis and high dimensional financial data.
 I also have a background in experiment design, research, and statistical inference in cognitive science.

+Below are some excerpts from my past work.
+Feel free to visit my GitHub page, my LinkedIn profile, and to e-mail me through melih.barsbey at gmail.com for any questions.

 ## Causal discovery using Bayesian model selection